The Shifter

 - Its Natural Weapon attacks deal a bonus 1d12 damage.

-- It is resistant to all damage except force and psychic.
+- It has Resistance to all damage except Force and Psychic.

 Once you use this feature, you must finish a short or long rest before you can use your Great Behemoth form again.